NativeScript/docs/content/ui/placeholder.md

 title: Placeholder
 ---

 `<Placeholder>` allows adding native views directly in your markup without creating a full [View](#) wrapper for it.
-When NativeScript is constructing the UI and encounters a placeholder element, it emits a `creatingView` event, allowing you to pass in any native view to be rendered by assigning it to the `args.view` parameter.
+When NativeScript is constructing the UI and encounters a Placeholder element, it emits a `creatingView` event, allowing you to pass in any native view to be rendered by assigning it to the `args.view` parameter.

 ### Creating a Simple Placeholder